 The succulent leaves of peperomia plants indicate that the plants don't need frequent watering to maintain vigor.
 Allow the surface of the soil to dry out between waterings.
 Keeping the peperomia on the dry side is better than saturating it, which leads to root rot and fungus gnat problems.

 Temperature and Humidity

-When it comes to fertilizing, less is more for the peperomia.
-Discolored or dropping leaves are usually a result of inadequate light or excessive watering, not poor nutrition.
+When it comes to fertilizing your peperomia plants, less is more.
+Discolored or dropping leaves are usually a sign of inadequate light or excessive watering, not poor nutrition.
 As a slow-growing epiphyte, the peperomia can go its entire life without supplemental fertilizer, getting what it needs from its planting media.